Albertsons Companies (NYSE:ACI) PT Raised to $20.00 at Credit Suisse Group

-Albertsons Companies (NYSE:ACI) had its target price boosted by Credit Suisse Group from $19.00 to $20.00 in a research report report published on Tuesday morning, Analyst Price Targets reports.
+Albertsons Companies (NYSE:ACI) had its target price raised by Credit Suisse Group from $19.00 to $20.00 in a research report released on Monday morning, Benzinga reports.
 They currently have an outperform rating on the stock.

-A number of other research analysts have also recently issued reports on ACI.
-BMO Capital Markets cut Albertsons Companies from an outperform rating to a market perform rating and set a $18.00 target price on the stock. in a research report on Tuesday, January 12th.
-Barclays cut Albertsons Companies from an equal weight rating to an underweight rating and set a $17.00 price target on the stock. in a report on Thursday, January 7th.
-Northcoast Research boosted their price target on Albertsons Companies from $20.00 to $21.00 and gave the stock a buy rating in a report on Friday, January 15th.
-Zacks Investment Research upgraded Albertsons Companies from a hold rating to a buy rating and set a $22.00 price target on the stock in a report on Friday, April 23rd.
-Finally, Wells Fargo & Company cut Albertsons Companies from an overweight rating to an equal weight rating and set a $19.00 price target on the stock. in a report on Wednesday, January 27th.
-Two investment analysts have rated the stock with a sell rating, four have issued a hold rating and thirteen have assigned a buy rating to the stock.
-Albertsons Companies presently has a consensus rating of Buy and a consensus target price of $20.12.
+Other equities analysts have also issued reports about the company.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Albertsons Companies from $24.00 to $26.00 and gave the stock a buy rating in a research note on Tuesday, April 27th.
+Barclays cut Albertsons Companies from an equal weight rating to an underweight rating and set a $17.00 price objective on the stock. in a research report on Thursday, January 7th.
+Morgan Stanley boosted their price objective on Albertsons Companies from $13.00 to $14.00 and gave the company an underweight rating in a research note on Thursday, April 29th.
+Zacks Investment Research lowered Albertsons Companies from a buy rating to a hold rating in a research note on Tuesday, April 27th.
+Finally, BMO Capital Markets lowered Albertsons Companies from an outperform rating to a market perform rating and set a $18.00 price objective on the stock. in a research report on Tuesday, January 12th.
+Two investment analysts have rated the stock with a sell rating, five have issued a hold rating and twelve have issued a buy rating to the company.
+Albertsons Companies has an average rating of Buy and an average price target of $20.06.

 The company also recently announced a quarterly dividend, which will be paid on Monday, May 10th.
-Investors of record on Monday, April 26th will be issued a $0.10 dividend.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 2.07%.
-The ex-dividend date is Friday, April 23rd.
+Investors of record on Monday, April 26th will be paid a dividend of $0.10 per share.
+The ex-dividend date of this dividend is Friday, April 23rd.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 2.15%.

-Several institutional investors and hedge funds have recently modified their holdings of the stock.
-New England Investment & Retirement Group Inc. lifted its holdings in shares of Albertsons Companies by 2.3% in the 1st quarter.
-New England Investment & Retirement Group Inc. now owns 154,122 shares of the company’s stock worth $2,939,000 after purchasing an additional 3,499 shares in the last quarter.
-DekaBank Deutsche Girozentrale bought a new position in Albertsons Companies during the 1st quarter valued at $1,467,000.
-Comerica Bank lifted its stake in Albertsons Companies by 11.9% during the 1st quarter.
-Comerica Bank now owns 63,217 shares of the company’s stock valued at $1,212,000 after acquiring an additional 6,726 shares in the last quarter.
-Bfsg LLC lifted its stake in Albertsons Companies by 9.0% during the 1st quarter.
-Bfsg LLC now owns 46,457 shares of the company’s stock valued at $886,000 after acquiring an additional 3,840 shares in the last quarter.
-Finally, Cutler Capital Management LLC lifted its stake in Albertsons Companies by 14.3% during the 1st quarter.
-Cutler Capital Management LLC now owns 144,500 shares of the company’s stock valued at $2,756,000 after acquiring an additional 18,100 shares in the last quarter.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Lubert Adler Management Company LP purchased a new stake in shares of Albertsons Companies in the fourth quarter valued at about $1,021,903,000.
+Norges Bank acquired a new stake in shares of Albertsons Companies in the fourth quarter valued at approximately $34,361,000.
+Olympus Peak Asset Management LP acquired a new stake in shares of Albertsons Companies in the fourth quarter valued at approximately $27,935,000.
+Seizert Capital Partners LLC acquired a new stake in shares of Albertsons Companies in the fourth quarter valued at approximately $21,132,000.
+Finally, Morgan Stanley boosted its position in Albertsons Companies by 1,416.1% during the fourth quarter.
+Morgan Stanley now owns 1,238,767 shares of the company’s stock worth $21,777,000 after acquiring an additional 1,157,060 shares during the last quarter.
 Institutional investors own 40.55% of the company’s stock.

 About Albertsons Companies